 Definition Of The Gallbladder And Its Functions

-The gallbladder is a small, muscular and pear-shaped structure on the underside of the liver, on the right side of the abdomen.
-The gallbladder's function is storage of the bile (bile tastes bitter, hence the word bitterness).
+The gallbladder is a small, muscular and pear-shaped structure on the underside of the liver and on the right side of the abdomen.
+The gallbladder's function is the storage of bile.
+Bile tastes bitter, hence the word bitterness.
 The gallbladder holds about a quarter of a cup of a yellowish-green, pasty material called bile.
-Bile is produced in the liver before the bile is secreted into the intestines, which then helps the body to digest fats.
+Your liver produces the bile and secretes it into the intestines.
+This process helps your body to digest fats.

-The gallbladder, when healthy, keeps bile moving in several ways: mucosa, the inner lining, secretes hydrogen ions into the gallbladder contents, which maintains an acidic environment, that keeps calcium from precipitating, and consequently forming gallbladder stones.
-Next, as food is digested, bile is washed away by water and electrolytes.
+The gallbladder, when healthy, keeps the bile moving in several ways.
+Mucosa, the inner lining, secretes hydrogen ions into the gallbladder contents.
+Mucosa maintains an acidic environment, which keeps calcium from precipitating and consequently forming gallbladder stones.
+As your body digests food, bile is washed away by water and electrolytes.

 Formation Of A Gallbladder Stone